Tibson-spec/Sample-Superstore-Dataset-Project/README.md

 This project demonstrates e-commerce data analysis with a focus on SQL and Power BI for actionable insights.
 By cleaning data in Excel, modeling and querying in SQL, and creating visuals in Power BI, this project showcases a well-rounded approach to data analysis for business decision-making.

 ---

-This layout will make your portfolio page engaging and user-friendly, while the GitHub README serves as a technical resource for in-depth exploration of your methods.
-Together, they will show both the business impact and the technical depth of your work.